muneue-suwa/two-link-manipulator-simulation/README.md

 - OS: Windows 10, Windows 11
 - Web Browser: Google Chrome, Microsoft Edge

 This application does **NOT** support Internet Explorer.
-The operation in macOS is confirmed, because I do not have Mac computers.
+The operation in macOS is **NOT** confirmed, because I do not have any Mac computers.

 ## Usage